rodrigoabb/vue-buy/README.md

 # Vue Buy - Simple E-commerce app

-This is simple e-commerce app, developed with Vue
+This is simple e-commerce app, developed with Vue.
+Here you can find mocked art pieces, add it to your cart and fake-buy them!
 <br/>

 ### The simple e-commerce application has: